 Posts by Jeremy Clark:

-Jeremy works as a Principal Solution Architect, designing and delivering location-based applications for Abley.
+Jeremy works as a Associate Solution Architect, designing and delivering location-based applications for Abley.

 Jeremy has a varied background, with experience building solutions to fit in to an array of different platforms, from highly secure on-premise servers, to solutions built on the public cloud.
 He works with the closely with the Abley team and our customers to ensure the solutions we build fit to the customer’s needs and align to industry best practice.